Claudette Colbert: Mid-career, 1935–1944

 Colbert was very particular about how she appeared on-screen, and believed her face was difficult to light and photograph.
-She insisted on having the right side of her face away from the camera when shooting close-up, because of a small bump from a broken nose as a child.
+She insisted on having the right side of her face away from the camera when shooting close-ups, because of a small bump from a broken nose as a child.
 This sometimes required movie sets to be redesigned.
-During the filming of Tovarich (1937), director Anatole Litvak favored co-starring Charles Boyer over her in the camera angles, so she got very frustrated.
+During the filming of Tovarich (1937), director Anatole Litvak favored Charles Boyer over Colbert in terms of camera work, leaving her deeply frustrated.